All our offices are open!

 - Cash can only be accepted at our offices, in person, but strictly by appointment so that a receipt can be issued

-Can I still send documents to you rather than making an appointment and bringing them in?
+Can I still send documents to you rather than bringing them in?

 Yes please - if you need to send documents to us, please scan and email directly to the legal team handling your matter.
 If you are unable to scan, please post your documents to any of our offices and we will make sure they reach the right person.
 If you have a smartphone you can use a downloadable free app that will allow you to scan using your phone and then email documents to us.
 We are using Genius Scan which is quite simple and effective: https://thegrizzlylabs.com/genius-scan If you scroll to the bottom of their home page, you will see links to free downloads on Apple and Android devices.